🔍 InStr – What It Does

 0 if

-is not found instring1
+string2is not found instring1.

 📌 Example 1: Simple Match

-starts at the 12th character in "Welcome to VBA"
+Explanation: "VBA" starts at the 12th character in "Welcome to VBA".

 📌 Example 2: Case-Insensitive Match

-makes it case-insensitive, so "world"
+Explanation: The vbTextCompare makes it case-insensitive, so "world" is found at position 7.

 📌 Example 3: Case-Sensitive Match Fails

-Explanation: This is case-sensitive, and "world"
+Explanation: This is case-sensitive, and "world" ≠ "World", so no match is found.

 🔁 In Your Code Example